Cost of Owning a Birman Cat

 First-Year Expenses

-The Birman occupies a specific niche in the feline world: a medium cat with long fur, moderate energy demands, and predispositions that informed owners should understand.
+The Birman is distinct among cat breeds: a medium cat with long fur, moderate energy demands, and predispositions that informed owners should understand.
 Birmans with moderate energy levels strike a good balance between activity and relaxation.

 Annual Costs

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Birmans have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to HCM and kidney disease.
+Birmans sit in the medium-size category, shed at a moderate level, and carry documented risk for HCM and kidney disease — those three factors drive most of the daily-care decisions.

 Medical Expenses